Charlie attack raises stakes for Saudi Arabia in flogging case

 “People are angry with the government.
 They think it is showing more respect to the West than it is to the Prophet.
 They even shared in this demonstration in Paris while there were pictures in the demonstration insulting the Prophet,” he said.

-The Al Saud dynasty has worked hard over the past decade to build up religious support for its campaign against al Qaeda and, more recently, Islamic State, militant groups which attack the family for its ties to the West and gradual moves to liberalize Saudi society.
+The Al Saud dynasty have worked hard over the past decade to build up religious support for their campaign against al Qaeda and, more recently, IS, which attack the family for its ties to the West and gradual moves to liberalise Saudi society.

-The authorities have imprisoned clerics who openly backed the militant groups, have sacked others for comments deemed extremist and have for years pressed senior clergy to denounce al Qaeda, IS and similar groups as “deviant”.
+They have imprisoned clerics who openly backed the militant groups, have sacked others for comments the authorities viewed as extremist and have for years pressed senior clergy to denounce al Qaeda, IS and similar groups as “deviant”.

-But when U.S. President Barack Obama visited Riyadh in March, Washington said he did not discuss human rights with King Abdullah in a meeting that focused on regional conflicts - an illustration of the limits of Western pressure on the world’s biggest oil exporter.
+But when U.S. President Barack Obama visited Riyadh in March, Washington said he did not discuss human rights with King Abdullah in a meeting that focused on regional conflicts - an illustration of the limits of Western pressure.

 However, the Al Saud have also sometimes curtailed their use of Sharia penalties in cases that particularly outraged international opinion, such as the punishment of rape victims for breaking gender segregation rules.